dotnet/orleans/src/Documentation/streaming/streams_programming_APIs.md

 To track stream subscriptions, Orleans uses a runtime component called **Streaming Pub-Sub** which serves as a rendezvous point for stream consumers and stream producers.
 Pub Sub tracks all stream subscriptions, persists them, and matches stream consumers with stream producers.

 Applications can choose where and how the Pub-Sub data is stored.
-The Pub-Sub component itself is implemented as grains (called `PubSubRendezvousGrain`) and it is using Orleans Declarative Persistence for those grains. `PubSubRendezvousGrain` uses storage provider named `PubSubStore`.
+The Pub-Sub component itself is implemented as grains (called `PubSubRendezvousGrain`), which use Orleans Declarative Persistence. `PubSubRendezvousGrain` uses the storage provider named `PubSubStore`.
 As with any grain, you can designate an implementation for a storage provider.
 For Streaming Pub-Sub you can change the implementation of the `PubSubStore` at silo construction time using the silo host builder:

-The following configures Pub Sub to store its state in Azure tables.
+The following configures Pub-Sub to store its state in Azure tables.

 ``` csharp
 hostBuilder.AddAzureTableGrainStorage("PubSubStore",